Christoffel symbols: Relationship to parallel transport and derivation of Christoffel symbols in Riemannian space

 This is same as the equation obtained by requiring the covariant derivative of the metric tensor to vanish in the General definition section.
 The derivation from here is simple.
-By cyclically permuting the indices $ikl$ in above equation, we can obtain two more equations and then linearly combining these three equations, we can express ${\Gamma^i}_{jk}$ in terms of metric tensor.
+By cyclically permuting the indices $ikl$ in above equation, we can obtain two more equations and then linearly combining these three equations, we can express ${\Gamma^i}_{jk}$ in terms of the metric tensor.